4 Page Letter: Fashion

 For the music video Aaliyah's stylist Derek Lee went to North Beach Leather and got several leather and suede pieces.
 According to Lee, he put some fringe inside of a crop top.
 Lastly he revealed that the jacket that she wears in one of the scenes is actually his.
-"Whenever you see Aaliyah wearing a big oversized men’s jacket or coat, they were always mine.
+"Whenever you see Aaliyah wearing a big oversized men's jacket or coat, they were always mine.
 I still have that coat", says Lee.
+In her book Baby Girl: Better Known as Aaliyah (2021) author–journalist Kathy Iandoli said the wardrobe in the video had a "mythical element".

 Synopsis

-The video takes place in a forest and shows Aaliyah secretly watching a man dance in a clearing near a rustic village.
-The video moves to a circle of men watching two men fight, then Aaliyah and the man dance together in a circle of fire.
+The video takes place in a forest and shows Aaliyah secretly watching a man she likes dancing in a clearing near a rustic village.
+The next scene moves to Aaliyah doing a dance routine with two dancers in a village as the man she secretly watched before is locked in a cage.
+After the village scene, a group of people stand in a circle to watch the two men, one of which is Aaliyah's crush, fight one another.
+As the fight is happening, Aaliyah emerges out of nowhere and rescues her crush.
+The pair then dance together in a ring of fire for the remainder of the video.
+The video ends with the 4 page letter flying into the ring of fire.
 Jordan Simon from Idolator felt that the video for "4 Page Letter" displayed a striking resemblance to the film Lord of the Flies and the television series Lost.

-Reception

-The music video for "4 Page Letter" made its television debut on the week ending April 20, 1997 on cable network channels such as BET, The Box and MTV.
-For the week ending June 8, 1997, the video was the 29th most-played video on MTV.
-Meanwhile, the video was the 20th most-played video on BET for the week ending June 15, 1997.
-Bianca Gracie from Fuse believed that the video "drove the romantic message home".
+While, Iandoli said the video had a "fairly tale "Once upon a time"–esque theme".